Nagesh0137/hastag-cafe-restaurant/Project_Summary.md

 - Bootstrap 5.3 for responsive framework
 - EmailJS for email functionality
 - Font Awesome for icons
-- AOS for scroll animations
+- Custom CSS animations with Intersection Observer
 - Lightbox for image galleries
 - Google Fonts for typography